-- People might meet at a coffee shop initially to introduce themselves to another, make acquaintance and assess whether a business relationship is worth pursuing.
+- People might meet at a coffee shop initially to introduce and familiarise themselves with one another to assess whether a business relationship is worth pursuing.
 If a partnership appears to be in both parties’ interest, a meeting at an office will then be organised.

 - Make sure to spend a fair amount of time at the start of a meeting simply socialising and getting to know everyone.
 Personal relationships are very important to success in business.